hashiniRanasinghe/hashiniRanasinghe/README.md

 - 🏆 I’m currently learning **Flutter, with an eye on endless possibilities ahead**

-- 🔭 I’m currently immersed in **a frontend project, sharping my React skills.**
+- 🔭 I’m currently immersed in **a frontend project, sharpening my React skills.**

 - 💬 Ask me about **React, MERN, C, ......**